Tam-Taro/Advanced-SEL-Filtering/README.md

 The second block of ESE is the Main Quality/Resolution Filter.
 It uses `slice(...,3)` to further trim streams, keeping top ~3 results of most `Quality` and `Resolution` combination.
 Because AIOStreams sorts streams before SEL filtering, you can determine how your streams is sorted first so that the `slice` of the top results of any `quality` /`resolution` will always select your preferred "highest-quality streams".
 For me, that would be Vidhin's regex-matched streams, so I put `Regex Pattern` right underneath `Quality` in Sort Order.
 If you value size or language for every resolution + quality pair then put `Size` or `Language` right underneath `Quality`, the `slice` will then keep your top 3 streams for that particular `quality`/`resolution` according to your size or language preference, respectively.

 Third block of ESE is the Low Quality/Resolution Filter.
-It removes low quality and low resolution streams when there are already enough present.
+It checks how many streams made through the Main Filter above, and removes low quality and low resolution streams when there are already enough present.
 It also removes regex-matched streams from "Bad" quality release groups when there are enough non-"Bad" streams present (for those that use Vidhin's regex).

 ---